cartopher/automate-sangis-python/README.md

 __6.__ Once the environment is installed, you can activate it by running: `conda activate downloadsangis`.

 __7.__ View a list of all Python packages installed in this environment, run: `conda list`.

+Upon completing the following steps, you have successfully downloaded the entire repository and created an environment containing the `twill` package and all of its dependencies to execute the code successfully.